 This post contains editorial samples and/or affiliate links to products I recommend.
 While this adds no additional cost to you, I will earn a small commission on any sales made.

-Now to get my son to eat veggies they have to be incorporated into food he loves and pasta is always a no brainer.
-Considering most often than not I make my pasta sauce from scratch, it’s easy to sneak in the veggies without him realising they’re in there!
+Most often than not, I make my pasta sauce from scratch, it’s easy to sneak in the veggies without him realizing they’re in there!

-To make my Mushroom and Spinach Pasta I chose to use the Vesuvio pasta for a change.
-(I generally pick penne or macaroni shells)
+To make my Mushroom and Spinach Pasta, I chose to use Vesuvio pasta for a change.

 I’d love to hear what your family thinks of this hearty, nutritious meal!